This is the multi-page printable view of this section. Click here to print.

 Notes:

-1.Uploading only the public key gives you a great deal of privacy: in case of mobile phone theft, the calls could not be listened.
-The drawback is that neither you can listen to your calls on the mobile phone.
+1.Uploading only the public key gives you a great deal of privacy: in

-2.In case you've wondered if someone could listen to your calls uploaded to CallReplay Cloud Server, this way you can be sure nobody could.
-The drawback is the same: neither you can listen to your calls online.
+could.
+The drawback is the same: neither you can listen to your calls

 The only way to listen to your encrypted calls is to download them to a computer, decrypt them with your PGP capable software of your choice.
 The software will ask you for the private key, will decrypt your files and you can listen to them using your favorite WAV/3GPP player.